plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

 A plasma transaction **must** contain all of the following components:

 - ``plasmaContract`` - ``string``: The address of the specific `plasma deposit contract`_ which identifies the asset being transferred.
 This is somewhat equivalent to Ethereum's `chain ID`_ transaction parameter.
-- ``block`` - ``number``: The block number in which this transaction will be included.
-We currently require that users sign off on the specific block in which their transaction will be included in order to prevent `certain attacks`_.
 - ``start`` - ``number``: Start of the `range`_ being transacted.
 - ``end`` - ``number``: End of the range being transacted.
 - ``methodId`` - ``string``: A unique method identifier that tells a given predicate what type of state transition a user is trying to execute.
 This is necessary because a predicate may define multiple ways in which a state object can be mutated. ``methodId`` **should** be computed as the `keccak256`_ hash of the method's signature, as given by the `Predicate API`_.